Frequently Asked Questions

 We’ve tried therapy before and it didn’t work.

 As I explained earlier, not all couples therapies or therapists are created equal.
 Hopefully, you now have a sense of exactly why it didn’t work so well for you last time.

 Do you treat issues around infidelity?

 Yes, I frequently work with issues of infidelity.
 Whether there are issues of trust, or if there have been physical or emotional affairs, it is never too late to seek therapy.
 40% of couples survive this without any professional help but there is a huge difference between surviving and full recovery.

 Do you see same sex couples?

 Of course.
-I work with couples of all genders and sexual orientation.
+I work with couples of all genders and sexual orientations.

 Do you help couples with sexual difficulties?

 Yes I do.
-In my experience there are a multitude of reasons for your ‘love’ life getting off track.
-For lots of couple the fact that their erotic adventures disappeared serves as a really good indicator that they’ve disconnected.
+In my experience, there are a multitude of reasons for your ‘love’ life getting off track.
+For lots of couples the fact their erotic adventures disappeared serves as a really good indicator that they’ve disconnected.